 As I see it, my job is to guide you through this process by being present, listening, asking questions, and offering suggestions.
 I will also provide tools and exercises, specially designed for you and your situation.

 It is not so much about ‘fixing’ you or your problem; it is more about expanding your field of mental and emotional wisdom and increasing your potential.
-As we relax, answers, insights and solutions can come floating towards us.
+As we relax, answers, insights, and solutions can come floating towards us.

-To identify your underlying motives and fears
+- Identify your underlying motives and fears.

-To communicate with honesty and vulnerability
+- Communicate with honesty and vulnerability.

 Is Your Relationship a Little Different?

-Meditation & Relaxation
+Meditation and Relaxation